 A PITI payment is a mortgage payment that includes the principal, interest, taxes, and insurance.
 Another name for a PITI payment is an amortization loan.

 The acronym PITI stands for Principal Interest Taxes and Insurance.
 Usually, a PITI payment consists of the monthly mortgage payment plus all other costs associated with owning a home: property taxes, homeowners’ insurance premiums, and homeowners association (HOA) dues.

-A standard mortgage is any type of home loan that requires you to make repayments monthly over the life of the loan to repay the debt over time.
+A standard mortgage is any home loan that requires you to make monthly repayments over the loan’s life to repay the debt over time.

 The debt-to-income ratio determines the amount of debt a person has versus their income.
-To calculate this ratio take the total monthly debt, such as credit card debt and student loans, and divide it by the gross monthly income.
+To calculate this ratio, takes the total monthly debt, such as credit card debt and student loans, and divide it by the gross monthly income.

 The higher this ratio, the more likely the person will have trouble paying off debts.
 This is part of what companies use to determine the affordability of a mortgage.

 Credit Score Explained

 A credit score is a number based on your credit report.
 It’s like a grade that summarizes the information in your credit report.
 The higher the number, the better your credit.